 Of all animals raised for food, chickens likely have it the worst.

 Chickens raised for meat are bred to grow at astonishing rates.
 Back in the 1940s, it took nearly twenty weeks to grow a chicken to market-weight.
-Today’s birds are slaughtered at just six weeks, yet are already more than twice the size of a twenty-week old chicken from the 1940s.
+Today’s birds are slaughtered at just five or six weeks, yet are already more than twice the size of a twenty-week old chicken from the 1940s.
 Today’s chickens suffer from a variety of maladies brought on by their rapid growth.
 Many birds develop crippling leg abnormalities.
 Some birds, at just a few weeks of age, suffer cardiac arrest caused by the strain this growth places on their hearts.

 Chicken slaughter is notoriously inhumane.
 Poultry are exempt from the Humane Slaughter Act.
 As a result, there are absolutely no federal laws in place to protect the more than eight billion chickens slaughtered in America each year.
 Practically all chickens are slaughtered with a mechanical blade, on slaughter lines that can kill up to 175 birds each minute.
 Predictably, the blade can miss or improperly cut their throats, leading to an excruciating death when these birds are dropped alive into tanks of scalding water intended to remove feathers from dead chickens.